willfitzpatrick4/willfitzpatrick4.github.io/_posts/2018-05-22-/Project2.md

 In essence, a turbofan emits a larger amount of air at slower rate, whilst a turbojet exhausts a smaller amount of air at a faster rate, leading to knock down effects on the efficiency of the engine.

 Despite this however, a disparity in efficiency is slowly reversed as the Mach number increases.
 This was a fundamental reason for engineers behind supersonic aircraft (such as the Concorde or Bristol type 223) opting for turbojet engines as an alternative to turbofans or turboprops.
-The main body of the analysis in this post is concerned with the performance of the AMT Olympus Turbojet.
+The main body of the analysis in this post is concerned with the performance of a Turbojet, in particularly the AMT Olympus Turbojet.

 ## How does a Turbojet Engine Work ?